Devil (Dungeons & Dragons): Asmodeus

 Asmodeus is the most powerful of infernal beings.
 Like the other Archdevils, he is impervious to mundane attacks and requires powerful magics to slay.
 A powerful aura of submission surrounds him, making most who approach him slaves to his will.

 As the master of Hell, he has complete power over lesser devils, including other lords of Baator.
 Several times he has permanently changed their physical forms at a whim.
 He transformed Mammon into a humanoid/serpent hybrid, and cursed Baalzebul with the form of a gigantic slug with tiny, useless arms.

 Asmodeus carries a powerful unique artifact, the Ruby Rod, that allows him to use several powerful offensive and defensive spells.
 The Rod allows Asmodeus to attack with elemental forces, force his enemies to cower in fear, or cover himself with a field which heals and protects him.
 It is also a powerful melee weapon that can cause grievous wounds with the merest touch.
 In the default 4th edition setting, the Ruby Rod is a fragment of the shard of pure evil that created the Abyss, but this origin is not suggested in earlier editions.
 The 5th edition presents an account where the Ruby Rod is the physical incarnation of the devils’ ability to enter deals with mortals for their souls, and Asmodeus must carry it at all times as part of an agreement with the other powers of Law, to ensure that all devils abide by the contracts they enter into.

 In addition to the Ruby Rod, Asmodeus possesses material wealth greater than entire mortal worlds.
 His clothing is so valuable that a single garment worn by Asmodeus is worth more than an average nation will spend on food in a year.

-Finally, Asmodeus is an ancient schemer and deadly manipulator, orchestrator of the most Machiavellian of schemes.
+Finally, Asmodeus is an ancient schemer and manipulator, orchestrator of the most Machiavellian of schemes.
 He lays plans millennia in advance, patiently biding his time until his machinations come to fruition.

 Through all five editions of Dungeons & Dragons, Asmodeus is depicted as the strongest, most cunning, and most handsome of all devils.
 He is typically described as appearing as a giant human, over 13 feet tall, with dark skin and hair, red eyes, handsome features, and small horns on his forehead.
 Beneath his clothing, Asmodeus' body is covered in bloody wounds which he sustained when he fell from the Upper Planes.
 His wounds ooze blood daily, and any drop of blood which touches the ground grows into a powerful devil.

 He is described in the Book of Vile Darkness as a "calm, chillingly reasonable" being with a modest appearance that hides his true power.